ToCodeLife/notejam/symfony/README.rst

     $ ./bin/phpunit -c app/

 ============
 Contribution
 ============

-Do you have php/symfony experience?
-Help the app to follow php and symfony best practices.
+Are you symfony guru?
+You are welcomve to contribute to improve the implementation.

-Please send your pull requests in the ``master`` branch.
+Please send your pull requests in the ``symfony`` branch, not ``master``.

-Always prepend your commits with framework name:
+Always prepend your commits with a framework name:

 .. code-block:: bash

     Symfony: Implemented sign in functionality

+Post issues into project github tracker.

-Read `contribution guide <https://github.com/komarserjio/notejam/blob/master/contribute.rst>`_ for details.
+Read contribution guide for details.